 Even though it feels like it might be helping, drinking alcohol or taking other drugs can actually worsen a person’s depression.
-Using these substances only provides short term relief.
-Although you might be able to forget your troubles for a few hours, using alcohol and other drugs can make it harder for you to feel good when you're sober.
+Using these substances as the way to cope, at best only provides short term relief.
+Although you might be able to forget your troubles for a few hours, coping this way doesn't build any long term skills or strategies to deal with the challenges of depression.

 Some facts about substance use

-- Alcohol can increase the level of depressive symptoms.
+- Alcohol use may increase the severity of depressive symptoms.

 - People who have been using alcohol or other drugs frequently, over a long period of time may experience temporary depression symptoms when they stop using them.